 Congratulations on receiving an award from the U.S. Department of Justice (DOJ), Office of Community Oriented Policing Services (COPS Office).
-The 2018 COPS Office STOP School Violence: School Violence Prevention Program (SVPP) awards provide funding directly to States, units of local government, or Indian tribes to improve security at schools and on school grounds in the jurisdiction of the grantee through evidence-based school safety programs.
+The 2019 COPS Office School Violence Prevention Program (SVPP) awards provide funding directly to states, units of local government, Indian tribes, and public agencies to improve security at schools and on school grounds in the jurisdiction of the grantee through evidence-based school safety programs.

 The allowable uses of your agency's SVPP award are specified on the SVPP Financial Clearance Memorandum (FCM).
-If your agency's local fiscal conditions have changed since submitting the FY 2018 SVPP application and your agency wishes to modify its SVPP award to reprogram awarded funding into different funding categories, please refer to award condition 6, "Modifications," in this manual for detailed information on requesting a post-award modification.
+If your agency's local fiscal conditions have changed since submitting the FY 2019 SVPP application and your agency wishes to modify its SVPP award to reprogram awarded funding into different funding categories, please refer to award condition 6, "Modifications," in this manual for detailed information on requesting a post-award modification.